Expanding Louisiana's EV Charging Network

 As more vehicle manufacturers commit to building more electric vehicles, Louisiana needs to start planning for how it will meet the charging demand of EV drivers.
 Building an EV charging network that works much the same way refueling your car with gasoline works today is attainable, but it will take legislative and regulatory changes to unleash the power of retailers to provide that “refueling” experience to EV drivers.

 Charge Ahead Partnership (CAP) is a driving force committed to expanding the EV charging network in Louisiana.
-CAP is advocating for a competitive and level playing field for all retailers who want to provide commercially available electric charging stations in Louisiana.
-We believe that the most expeditious, equitable and economical way to build out a robust charging network in Louisiana is through a market-based approach which removes the barriers that are disincentivizing private investment in electric charging infrastructure.
+CAP is advocating for a competitive and level playing field for all retailers who want to provide publicly available electric charging stations in Louisiana.
+We believe that the fastest and most economical way to build out a robust charging network in Louisiana is through a competitive, market-based approach which removes the barriers that are disincentivizing private investment in electric charging infrastructure.
 We aim to work collaboratively with all stakeholders to find commonsense solutions that will unlock the market’s full potential without unfairly shifting the cost burden to non-EV users – particularly those in low- and fixed-income communities.
 Saddling electricity customers across Louisiana with more EV charging costs on their power bills is the last thing consumers need – especially when private sector businesses are willing to invest in EV charging.
 Policy changes are needed in order to unleash the free market and create a competitive business environment for EV charging.

 The private sector is ready and willing to invest to help expand the EV charging network.
 The electric vehicle charging network should mirror the existing traditional fueling model to accommodate the inevitable growth in EV market share and drivers’ demands for quality, price competitiveness and accessibility.
-This can only be achieved if there is an equal playing field in the market where private companies can fairly compete with public utilities in both rates and investments.
+This can only be achieved if there is an equal playing field in the market where private companies can fairly compete with power companies in both rates and investments.

 Louisiana has the potential to become a leader in electric vehicles, however current EV charging regulations are holding back the growth of the charging network and, consequently, are suppressing EV ownership.